-The last day to submit international applications for Fall terms is June 10.
+The last day to submit international applications for the Fall term is June 30.

-The last day to submit international applications for Spring terms is December 10.
+The last day to submit international applications for the Spring term is December 31.

 In 2010, the Full-time Training in Anaheim became recognized as a vocational school by the U.S. State Department and received approval to issue I-20 forms (Certificate of Eligibility for Non-immigrant Vocational Student Status).